 These mornings have been a wonderful way to step away from the rest of the world and enter a quiet and sacred space.
 We will begin our time together with Centering Prayer.
 Luther Memorial has a beautiful space to meditate, journal, draw, and be with God in different ways.
 Time will be given for personal reflection.
 We will close with community sharing.
 It’s just what your spiritual life needs!

-REGISTER at least one week prior by email to Cecilia at email@example.com .
-Please send Cecilia your email address and location.
+REGISTER at least one week prior by email to Cecilia at firstname.lastname@example.org

 Luther Memorial Lutheran Church is at 1031 Sunset trail (on the corner of 61st and Western), Omaha.
 Enter at the upper level by the circle drive.